nanocosmos/documentation-net/docs/webrtc/nanostream_webrtc_demos.md

 ### Configuration

-All samples can be configured by the following url query parameters:
+All samples can be configured by the following URL query parameters:

 - streamName
 - ingestUrl